rage/cyber-security-base-19/data/module-2/part-1/web.md

 should scan the ports at a given address, and then return the list of ports that have a service listening for them.

+Note that the test server will not submit any data; you shouldn't try to receive any data.

 Once completed, submit your solution to the TMC server for assessment.

 Note that while we implement port scanners and other tools, we will later also